-This is an easy recipe for Keto Moroccan Carrot Salad.
+It’s an easy recipe for Keto Moroccan Carrot Salad that is loaded with flavor!
 This Moroccan raw carrot salad is one that can be made in minutes and that pairs well with so many of your dishes.
 My Moroccan carrot salad instantly became a favorite side dish the first time I served it to my family.

 Probably what I love most about this keto salad, is that it uses so many spices that are common in the Moroccan kitchen.
 The flavors in this easy carrot salad celebrate the rich fusion of the Arabs and Moors.
 Although you may think that the dressing for this low carb carrot salad is spicy hot, it’s actually more about imparting a depth complexity of flavor to a common vegetable like carrots.

 The base of this Moroccan carrot salad is the use of harissa a North African chili paste.
 Harissa is usually made by combining the flavors of red chiles, garlic, coriander, cumin, caraway, and olive oil.
 Although it can be made at home this recipe uses a pre-made harissa sauce and then builds the flavor by adding some more spices and herbs.

 Check out our keto red cabbage and carrot slaw for another carrot salad option.

 If you’re wondering if you can consume carrots while doing a keto diet, it’s my opinion that you can.
 It will just require more macro planning.
 Although carrots are higher in carbs you can plan for this keto carrot salad and be able to enjoy this high in antioxidants vegetable.

 Although many Moroccan dishes include high carb fruits and vegetables, you can still use the spices that are well-loved in this cuisine while doing a ketogenic diet.